Nursing's Alphabet Soup: Nursing Acronyms Explained

 - Honors

-For example, Jane Smith, MSN, APRN, CNE would be a nurse who has completed a Master of Science in Nursing, holds an Advanced Practice Registered Nurse license and is a Certified Nurse Educator.
+For example, Jane Smith, MSN, APRN, CNE, would be a nurse who has completed a Master of Science in Nursing, holds an Advanced Practice Registered Nurse license and is a Certified Nurse Educator.

 Although you don't need to list all your degrees and certifications, displaying them helps to show your hard work and commitment.

-What are the Acronyms for Nurses?
+What Are the Acronyms for Nurses?

 Whether you're a nurse deciding how to note your credentials or are just curious to understand the qualifications behind the acronyms, this list can help you decipher the alphabet soup of nursing.

-Some of these degrees and certifications require education and other qualifications that are not offered at SNHU.
+Note: Some of these degrees and certifications require education and other qualifications that are not offered at SNHU.

 Nursing Degrees